astro-informatics/purify/README.md

 ## Description

-PURIFY is a collection of routines written in C that implements different tools for radio interferometric imaging including file handling (for both visibilities and fits files), implementation of the measurement operator and set-up of the different optimization problems used for image deconvolution.
+PURIFY is a collection of routines written in C++ that implements different tools for radio interferometric imaging including file handling (for both visibilities and fits files), implementation of the measurement operator and set-up of the different optimization problems used for image deconvolution.
 The code calls the generic Sparse OPTimization (SOPT) package to solve